How to Find a Patent Attorney: Everything You Need to Know

-A good place to start, and one of many best methods to search for patent attorneys or patent brokers, is to get on the internet and go to the United States Patent & Trademark Office site at www.uspto.gov.
+A good place to start, and one of the best methods to search for patent attorneys or patent brokers, is to get on the internet and go to the United States Patent & Trademark Office (USPTO).
 The USPTO lists patent attorneys and brokers by state.
 Within the USPTO website, look for "patent attorneys," and you will see a listing of states.
-Click on in your state, which will give you a listing of patent attorneys and patent brokers, by identity, in alphabetical order.
+Click on your state and you'll see a listing of patent attorneys and patent brokers by identity in alphabetical order.
 If the individual works for an agency, the agency is listed within the USPTO search.
 Within the USPTO lawyer search, the final line of every entry states "lawyer" or "agent."

-Look for an agency or individual you ask to write your patent utility does solely patent and trademark work and that you are able to visit their workplace for a free in-person preliminary interview.
-There may be an inventor's group in your area, join and ask for a suggestion for a neighborhood agent or lawyer.
-To find an inventor's group close to you go to the United Inventors Affiliation site at www.uiausa.org.
+Look for an agency or individual to write your patent utility and for someone who does solely patent and trademark work.
+Also, make sure that you are able to visit their workplace for a free in-person preliminary interview.
+There may be an inventor's group in your area — join and ask for a suggestion for a neighborhood agent or lawyer.
+To find an inventor's group close to you, visit the United Inventors Affiliation (UIA).
 UIA is a nonprofit group devoted to serving inventors and inventor teams.

 How Can I Keep Costs to a Minimum for a Patent Attorney?

 With bigger corporations, you will begin by working with a seasoned senior affiliate or associate; however, she or he will quickly delegate your case to a different lawyer with much less expertise.
-The senior lawyer from a big agency will oversee and handle the process; however, your project will not be their primary work.
-Patent regulation can be very specialized, so that you may find yourself having to work with a couple of lawyers to get everything you need done.
-To work successfully with a lawyer, know your invention inside and out, which suggests researching up on prior patents yourself, and realizing the distinction between them and your own innovation.
+The senior lawyer from a big agency will oversee and handle the process, but your project will not be their primary work.
+Patent regulation can be very specialized; you may find yourself having to work with a couple of lawyers to get everything you need to be done.
+To work successfully with a lawyer, know your invention inside and out — research prior patents yourself — and realize the distinction between them and your own innovation.
 Do not take a passive position and assume your lawyer is going to dive deep for you.

 Why Should I Choose a Registered Patent Attorney?